 Place the bird on the rack and put it back in the refrigerator uncovered to dry for 10-12 hours.
 You might have to adjust your refrigerator shelves.
 The drying gives you a crisp skin when roasting.

-On Thanksgiving morning, remove the bird from the refrigerator for at least 1 hour and up to 2 ahead of time and you're ready for roasting.
+On Thanksgiving morning, remove the bird from the refrigerator 1 - 1 ½ hours ahead of time and you're ready for roasting.
+This gets the chill off and the turkey roasts better.
+Tuck the wings back under the body.

 Would you like to save this recipe?

 I recommend purchasing no more than a 12-15 pound turkey.
-That serves 8-10 people at 1 ½ pounds per person.
+That serves 8-10 people at 1 ½ pounds per person with leftovers.
 They are easier to handle and roast than bigger turkey's over that weight range.
-For more guests, do a second turkey if you have another oven.
+For more guests, do a second turkey if you have another oven or even just a turkey breast which is smaller and easier to do than a whole bird.

 Fresh vs. Frozen Turkey

-What about fresh versus frozen?
+What about fresh versus frozen turkey?
 I always order fresh (no thawing) but it depends in what is available at your market.
 If you buy frozen turkey it will take 1 day for every 4-5 pounds to safely thaw in the refrigerator.
 Proper refrigerator temperature is between 35-40 degrees.

-According to the USDA Food Safety and Inspection Service (FSIS), once thawed, the turkey will be safe in the refrigerator for 1-2 days, cutting short your brining time.
+According to the USDA Food Safety and Inspection Service (FSIS), once thawed, the turkey is safe in the refrigerator for 1-2 days, cutting short your brining time.
 My advice is to get a fresh turkey.
 It's worth it.
+You can also brine for a day then dry for a night and roast the following day.

 Other methods of thawing such as the cold water method or the microwave method (no thanks) require cooking the turkey immediately after thawing, eliminating the ability to brine.